lando07/AMD-7000-Series-VFIO/README.md

 # Step 9: Testing and debugging the hooks and the scripts

 Now, this is what tripped me up for so many months, and it was all because I couldn't properly `rmmod amdgpu`.
 What we're about to do, you'll need a second way of interfacing with the computer that doesn't require a display, like an SSH session from another laptop, as we will lose complete control and display output of the computer while debugging, but the computer will be running headless.
+If that is not possible, it will be incredibly difficult to narrow down what is causing modprobe or the script to fail.

 ## Finding errors